ssvassiliev/Basics_of_Computers/_episodes/02-Computer_Components.md

 3. 735
 4. 825

-## 13. Storage devices (Storage media types and their characteristics).
+## 14. Storage devices (Storage media types and their characteristics).
 Bits can be stored on any medium that has at least two separate states.
 The three main types of storage media are magnetic, optical, and semiconductor.
 - In a magnetic hard drive bits are represented by tiny magnets (magnetic dipoles) with opposing orientations.
 - Reflectivity is used to encode bits on an optical disk.
 - In a semiconductor chip bits are stored as electric charge.
 An uncharged memory cell represents one, while a charged memory cell represents zero.

-## 14. Flow of information in computers (What is the difference between RAM and long term storage?)
+## 15. Flow of information in computers (What is the difference between RAM and long term storage?)
 Both RAM and storage devices store bits of information.
 How do they differ from one another in terms of their primary function?
 The primary purpose of storage devices is to store data that is not being used by CPUs.
-This includes lond term data storage and storage of temporary files.
+This includes long-term data storage and storage of temporary files.
 So, storage devices serve as an addition to the computer's main memory.
 It is for this reason that they are often referred to as secondary memory.

 It is important to understand how information flows in a computer in order to understand how primary memory differs from secondary memory.
 Data and programs enter the computer through input devices.
 A storage medium is where data is stored for future use after it has been entered or generated by an application.
 It is common for storage devices to be large, but they are slow to respond.
 Direct access to memory of storage devices would be inefficient since the CPU would need to wait for data.
 In order to enhance the efficiency of the system, memory is organized in such a way that access time for running processes is minimized.